DTJF/cmakefbc/Usage.md

   )
 ~~~

-The command `ADD_Fbc_SRC_DEPS` requires a single parameter, which is
+This `ADD_Fbc_SRC_DEPS` command requires a single parameter, which is
 the name of the target.
 The related CMake macro reads all source files
 from the target properties and calls the \FbDeps tool to create a file
 with the dependency trees.
-Then this macro includes the generated file
+Then, this macro includes the generated file
-to your CMakeLists.txt file.
-The generated file also contains a custom
+in to your CMakeLists.txt file.
+The generated file also contains a
-command which re-builds the file when one of the source files in the
+custom command which re-builds the file when one of the source files in
-dependency tree changed.
+the dependency tree changed.

 This mechanism ensures that only those object files get re-build that
 are related to the changed source files.